zowe/docs-site/docs/user-guide/install-zos.md

      **Note**: The PAX file will expand into the current directory.
 A good practice is to keep the installation directory apart from the directory that contains the PAX file.
 To do this, you can create a directory such as `/zowe/paxes` that contains the PAX files, and another such as `/zowe/builds`.
 Use SFTP to transfer the Zowe PAX file into the `/zowe/paxes` directory, use the `cd` command to switch into `/zowe/builds` and issue the command `pax -ppx -rf ../paxes/<zowe-v.r.m>.pax`.
 The `/install` folder will be created inside the `zowe/builds` directory from where the installation can be launched.

+## Obtaining and preparing the SMP/E distribution

+The steps to obtain, and install the SMP/E build are covered in the  chapter [Installing Zowe SMP/E Alpha](./install-zowe-smpe.md)
+**Note** The SMP/E build is currently in alpha which means that is it available for eary testing.
+Please provide any feedback about your experience with SMP/E as issues in https://github.com/zowe/zowe-install-packaging/issues/new.

 ## Prerequisites

 Ensure that you meet the following software requirements before you install Zowe on z/OS: